hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

    - Is `tryxpath.isContentLoaded` actually used in a Python function for a state check?
 If so, you must mock or stub the parts of the larger system for testing isolation.

-3. **Example Placeholder Tests:** The example tests now demonstrate how to check for the presence of the `tryxpath` namespace and its property in a possible Python environment using `assert` and `hasattr`.
+3. **Example Placeholder Tests:** The example tests now demonStarte how to check for the presence of the `tryxpath` namespace and its property in a possible Python environment using `assert` and `hasattr`.
 These are rudimentary; the real tests will vary drastically.

 4. **Adapting the Structure:** The original structure for tests (using `test_function1_valid_input` etc.) is highly relevant, but these test functions will likely need to call the *Python* code that interacts with the JavaScript, such as a function calling a browser driver to execute JavaScript.